Dear new student,

 Assistant Dean of Students/Director of Health Education

 Chair, Alcohol and other Drug Task Force

-This Alcohol eCHECKUP TO GO program was purchased for the exclusive use of, and tailored to, the Amherst College community.
-If you are not a member of the Amherst College, please do not proceed on this site.
+This Alcohol eCHECKUP TO GO program was purchased for the exclusive use of, and tailored to, Amherst College.
+If you are not a member of Amherst College, please do not proceed on this site.

 The pages produced by the eCHECKUP TO GO program are valid HTML and CSS and are Section 508 compliant